-R-DIST-5 Live transitions : transitions will be selected from a list, as indicated in the XML metadata file.
-The transitions will be produced in real time in the ImmersiaTV player.
-Transitions will be integrated in the live production tool.
-R-REC-1 Master device : TV should be a master device for synchronization in LAN.
-Will be implemented for pilot 2, the TV will be the device which distributes the synchronization signal.
-R-REC-2 Adaptive streaming : the ImmersiaTV player should adaptively select stream resolution and bitrate provided by the MPEG-DASH server, taking into account the hardware capabilities of playout device and available network bandwidth.
+Requirement Comment R-REC-1 Master device : TV should be a master device for synchronization in LAN.
+Device playing TV stream will be the device which distributes the synchronization signal.

+R-REC-2 Adaptive streaming: the ImmersiaTV player should adaptively select stream resolution and bitrate provided by the MPEG-DASH server, taking into account the hardware capabilities of playout device and available network bandwidth.
 The player will be aware of the device and network capabilities and act in consequence.
 R-REC-3 Refresh : Player should refresh scene layout (XML metadata refreshing), taking into account changes on the server side.
 The player will refresh the metadata XML and apply the changes to the scene.
-R-REC-1 Transition implementation : Player should implement a list of possible transitions for opening and closing of portals or graphical icons The player will implement the same transitions that were available for pilot 1.
+R-REC-4 Transition implementation : Player should implement a list of possible transitions for opening and closing of portals or graphical icons The player will implement the same transitions that were available for pilot 1.
 R-QoE-1 Logging information : the QoE module requires a number of logging information as input to evaluate quality (a list of QoE parameters has to be provided).
 Events occurring in the application will be logged, allowing to extract necessary information.
-R-QoE-1 Server implementation : the QoE module will be implemented on a server.
+R-QoE-2 Server implementation : the QoE module will be implemented on a server.
 This can be the same server as where the Encoder is running or a separate server close to the Encoder.
 The implementation of the QoE module will be independent from other modules, ensuring compatibility with interfaces for input and output data.
-R-QoE-1 Timing signals : at the client side, access to timing signals (timestamps, net clock data) is required (before and after delay) to extract start and length of the delay (stalling).
+R-QoE-3 Timing signals : at the client side, access to timing signals (timestamps, net clock data) is required (before and after delay) to extract start and length of the delay (stalling).
 Logging of events will include time related information.
-R-QoE-1 Side channel : a side channel between clients and the server is required to deliver necessary data (e.g. delay data) for QoE optimisation Client will send updates of logged set of parameters to a server in XML files.
-R-QoE-1 Feedback communication : a communication channel between QoE and Encoder is required to send QoE feedback for steering encoding parameters.
+R-QoE-4 Side channel : a side channel between clients and the server is required to deliver necessary data (e.g. delay data) for QoE optimisation Client will send updates of logged set of parameters to a server in XML files.
+R-QoE-5 Feedback communication : a communication channel between QoE and Encoder is required to send QoE feedback for steering encoding parameters.
 Feedback channel and steering parameters will be defined in pilot 3, after analysing outcomes of pilot 2.